-25. Leadline – Open to all exhibitors as long as they do not cross over into any riding classes other than Walk & Whoa.
+26. Leadline – Open to all exhibitors as long as they do not cross over into any riding classes other than Walk & Whoa.
 A halter and lead rope must be used under the bridle.

-26. English Pleasure – Horses are to be shown in English tack.
+27. English Pleasure – Horses are to be shown in English tack.
 Horses are to be shown at a walk/trot or walk, trot, canter, in both directions of the arena.
 The horse should stand quietly and back readily.
 It is the judge's option to require the exhibitor to back their horse or extend any gait.
 The horse is judged on performance, manners, conformation, quality and substance.

-28. Western Pleasure – Horses are to be shown in Western tack.
+29. Western Pleasure – Horses are to be shown in Western tack.
 Horses to be shown at walk, jog, lope or walk/jog in both directions of the arena.
 The horse should stand quietly and back readily.
 It is the judge's option to require the exhibitor to back their horse or extend any gait.
 The horse is to be judged on performance, manners, conformation, quality and substance.

-29. Western Horsemanship – The riders will be judged on seat, hands, and ability to control and show the horse.
+30. Western Horsemanship – The riders will be judged on seat, hands, and ability to control and show the horse.
 Each rider will work individually following the posted pattern.
 Judge may or may not require all riders to return for rail work.
-11 and under exhibitors will walk/trot only.
+10 and under exhibitors will walk/trot only.

-31. Yearling in Hand Trail – See AQHA Rules Book.
+32. 2 & Under in Hand Trail – See AQHA Rules Book.

-32. Walk & Whoa – Participants have the option of an attendant walking with their horse.
+33. Walk & Whoa – Participants have the option of an attendant walking with their horse.
 Participants can cross over to lead line but no other riding classes.

-33. Reining – See reining rules in current AQHA Rule Book.
+34. Reining – See reining rules in current AQHA Rule Book.

-End of Year Awards will be awarded in the Following Divisions: Grand Champion and Reserve Champion awards will be awarded in Yearling Halter (Mares and Geldings only), Junior Mares (2- 5), Aged Mares (6 & Over), Junior Geldings (2-5), Aged Geldings (6 & Over),Stallions All Ages, Yearling Performance Horse (Total number of points for Yearling Longe Line and Yearling in Hand Trail), Walk & Whoa, Color Spotted Breed, Color Solid Breed and Reining.
+End of Year Awards will be awarded in the Following Divisions: Grand Champion and Reserve Champion awards will be awarded in Yearling Halter (Mares and Geldings only), Junior Mares (2- 5), Aged Mares (6 & Over), Junior Geldings (2-5), Aged Geldings (6 & Over),Stallions All Ages, 2 and Under Performance Horse (Total number of points for Yearling Longe Line and Yearling in Hand Trail), Ranch Performance(total number of points for year from Reining, Ranch Rail Pleasure, Ranch Riding and Ranch Trail), Walk & Whoa(total number of points for year from Walk & Whoa Pleasure, Equitation and Trail),Color Spotted Breed, Color Solid Breed, and Hunter Hack.

 All Leadline exhibitors who compete in 3 of 5 shows will receive an award.

-1 All youth are required to participate in the management of the youth show in order to have their ECEYA year end field trip funded by ECEYA.
+1 All youth are required to participate in the management of the youth show in order to have their ECEYA year-end field trip funded by ECEYA.

 2. The president of ECEYA is required to attend ECEA meetings to report on ECEYA news.